This topic is covered unusually well by other sites, but I'll cover it here, briefly.

 Randomness means a weaker player has a chance of beating a better player.
 This means that every game is a serious competition.

-I'm an excellent Scrabble player, but anyone can beat me.
+I'm an excellent Scrabble player, but anyone could beat me.

 Randomness is exciting.
 Randomness is generally maligned in strategy games, but some games are about the surprise and excitement of randomness.
 For fun and light-hearted games, randomness is entirely appropriate.
 Also, if there's constant randomness, it tends to even out.